appuachu/ezygo/README.md

-## Aswan Founder and CEO of CyberFox
+## Achu Founder and CEO of CyberFox

 # Ezygo